sthiede/Comparative_Genomics/day3_afternoon/README.md

 On the first morning you ran FastQC to evaluate the quality of a single genome.
 However, a typical project will include many genomes and you will want to check the quality of all of your samples.
 From the bash workshop, I hope you can appreciate that you do not want to process 100 genomes by typing 100 commands – rather you want to write a short shell script to do the work for you!

 >i.
-Write a shell script to run FastQC on all fastq files
+Edit the shell script fastqc.sh located in /scratch/micro612w16_fluxod/your username/day3_after to run FastQC on all fastq files
+  **Important info about this shell script**
+- The shell script includes a for loop that loops over all of the genomes in the target directory
+- The tricky part of this shell script is that each fastq command contains two files (forward and reverse reads).
+So, you need to take advantage of the fact that the forward and reverse read files both have the same prefix, and you can loop over these prefixes.

-The fastq files are located in:
+- You should be able to get prefixes by piping the following unix commands: ls, cut, sort, uniq The fastq files are located in:

 ```